 Pepin the Short, Charles Martel’s son, ousted Childeric III, king of the Merovingians, and assumed the throne following his father’s death.
 This was ten years after Martel’s own death.
 The pope, Zachariah, supported his claim to the throne, and he became king of the Franks in 751.
 The Merovingian Dynasty came to an end with this event, ushering in the new Frankish bloodline known as the Carolingians.

-Pepin the Short, at the behest of Pope Stephen II (who succeeded Zacharias in 752), launched a victorious military expedition in Lombardy.
+Pepin the Short, at the behest of Pope Stephen II (who succeeded Zachary in 752), launched a victorious military expedition in Lombardy.
 Land was donated by Pepin, and the Papal States were officially established when the Treaty of Quierzy was signed in 754.
 The pope recognized his loyalty by reinstating his position as king of the Franks and bestowing upon him the title of Patrice of the Romans.
 During this time, the ties between the pope and the new monarchy were tightened even further.

 September 25, 768 – Death of Pepin the Short

-Pepin the Short, who died at the age of 54 due to sickness, spent the last years of his reign consolidating the kingdom in the South through the conquest of Septimania in 759 and Aquitaine in 768.
+Pepin the Short, who died at the age of 54 due to sickness, spent the last years of his reign consolidating the kingdom in the South through the conquests of Septimania in 759 and Aquitaine in 768.
 He was laid to rest at Saint-Denis, much like his father.
 Carloman and Charlemagne, his sons, argued over how to divide the realm when he died.

-December 4, 771 – Charlemagne takes power
+December 4, 771 – Charlemagne Took Power

 Charlemagne took full control of the realm after Carloman’s sudden death in 771, and taking the opportunity to oust his infant nephews, who were eventually imprisoned for life in a monastery.
 The Archbishop of Sens, Wilcharius, recognized him as the only ruler of the Franks.

-774 – Charlemagne confirms the Papal States
+774 – Charlemagne Confirmed the Papal States

 Charlemagne formally acknowledged Pepin’s contribution to the Roman Catholic Church before the newly installed Pope Adrian I in Rome.
 The papacy’s temporal rule over the Papal States was recognized.
 The latter will continue to grow via further gifts and invasions.